ProjectReality/reality/README.md

 ## Env setup

-Just copy the OculusSDK folder in /usr/lib and it'll work
+Copy the OculusSDK folder in /usr/lib and it'll work.

+If you have some error about plugins you'll maybe need to compile Ogre 1.9 Plugin_CgProgramManager